comegrant/dbt_docs_test/projects/data-model/transform/models/silver/cms/_cms__docs.md

 {% docs column__has_recipe_leaflets %}

 Flag to indiacte if the order has printed recipes.
 The option to only have digital recipes was introduced in February 2024.
-Customers has to opt out on the webpage to only recieve digital recipes.
+Customers has to opt out on the webpage to only receive digital recipes.

 {% enddocs %}